Last updated

 How to use a CRM to manage your pipeline

-To support the inbound sales strategies, businesses need the right tools to manage and track leads, customer interactions, and sales cycles.
-CRM (Customer Relationship Management) platforms like folk are essential.
+To support the inbound sales strategies, inbound sales teams need the right tools to manage and track leads, customer interactions, and sales cycles.
+CRM (Customer Relationship Management) platforms like folk CRM are essential for teams of 20-50 people who need to coordinate complex lead nurturing processes across multiple team members.

 Introducing folk: an intelligent CRM

-folk is a lightweight, customizable CRM platform that can easily adapt to your needs.
+folk CRM is a lightweight, customizable CRM platform that can easily adapt to your needs and is specifically designed to handle the complexity that medium-sized inbound sales teams face.
 It offers a range of functionalities, including contact management, lead scoring, marketing automation and automated workflows, to help businesses develop stronger relationships with their customers.
-With a free plan and affordable paid options starting at $18 per month, folk is an accessible choice for businesses looking to streamline their sales processes.
+With a free plan and affordable paid options starting at $18 per month, folk CRM is an accessible choice for teams of 20-50 people looking to streamline their inbound sales processes without overwhelming complexity.

 folk can help you: